Uber and Waymo settle self-driving vehicles dispute

 The IP battle that began the self-driving car wars

-It was alleged that a plan was orchestrated with former Uber CEO Travis Kalenick’s knowledge to acquire confidential files from Google during Levandowski’s final days at Google.
+It was alleged that a plan was orchestrated with former Uber CEO Travis Kalanick’s knowledge to acquire confidential files from Google during Levandowski’s final days at the company.

-The IP in question is the LiDAR sensor technology used in Waymo vehicles.
-LiDAR – or Light Detection and Ranging – bounces millions of laser beams off surrounding objects to get a 3D picture of the world.
+The IP in question is the Light Detection and Ranging (LiDAR) sensor technology used in Waymo vehicles.
+LiDAR bounces millions of laser beams off surrounding objects to get a 3D picture of the world.
 It is critical to vehicles detecting other cars, cyclists and pedestrians.

 Uber defended its position by stating there was no proof that any of the disputed files were used by the company.